pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

 ### Writing migrations

-As you can see in the example above, the schema above defines the initial database schema for our bundle.
+As you can see in the example above, the schema defines the initial database schema for our bundle.
 Now assume we need an additional column on our database.
-We want to create this column on every instance which either installs the bundle the first time or which updated an already installed bundle.
+We want to create this column on every instance which either installs the bundle for the first time or which updates an already installed bundle.
 On installation, the `MigrationInstaller` will internally call the `update` method after installation which makes sure that all unmigrated migrations are migrated.
 Already existing instances can directly use `update` to apply unmigrated migrations.